-Discover why educators and other professionals have been recommending Landmark College to students and families for more than two decades.
+Discover why educators and other professionals have been recommending Landmark College to students and families for nearly three decades.
 Register Today

 Attention-Deficit/Hyperactivity Disorder (ADHD)

 Planning, memory, the ability to inhibit or delay responding, initiating behavior, shifting attention between activities flexibly and focus are some of the cognitive abilities often referred to as executive functions.
 For most individuals, these executive functions occur automatically (Brown, 2005) and help us each day while studying, learning and organizing.

 Individuals with Attention-Deficit/Hyperactivity Disorder (ADHD) have impairments in executive functioning abilities.
 These impairments often manifest themselves as inattention, excessive distractibility, procrastination, organizational difficulties, and failure to finish tasks.

 The diagnostic criteria for ADHD, is defined as a persistent pattern of inattention and/or hyperactivity-impulsivity that is more frequently displayed and more severe than is typically observed in individuals at a comparable level of development.
 Individuals with ADHD may be easily distracted or procrastinate in completing a given task.